rochus-keller/LeanQt/Readme.md

 - [x] QtGui (tested on Linux x86 & x64 & ARMv7, Win x86 & x64, Mac x64 & M1)
 - [x] QtWidgets (see NOTE below)

+NOTE:
-NOTE: All widgets (including item views) work on Linux, Windows and Mac (tested on x86 Linux and Windows, and x64 and M1 Mac).
+- All widgets (including item views) work on Linux, Windows and Mac (tested on x86 Linux and Windows, and x64 and M1 Mac).
-The "macintosh" style doesn't fully work yet, so LeanQt starts with "fusion" style also on Macintosh.
+- The "macintosh" style doesn't fully work yet, so LeanQt starts with "fusion" style also on Macintosh.
-Also note that on Mac the generated executables should be included in an application bundle using a separate tool to avoid that a terminal window is opened at start, and the menu has to be explicitly brought to the foreground (e.g. by first clicking on the desktop and then again on the startet application window).
+- Also note that on Mac the generated executables should be included in an application bundle using a separate tool to avoid that a terminal window is opened at start, and the menu has to be explicitly brought to the foreground (e.g. by first clicking on the desktop and then again on the startet application window).
+- With the MSVC compiler on Windows the combination of HAVE_SHARED and HAVE_NOOPT/DEBUG doesn't work; the generated widgets DLL crashes on load, and even crashes CDB.EXE.
+But optimized shared builds as well as static builds work.
+So if you use HAVE_SHARED don't use HAVE_NOOPT or HAVE_DEBUG.
+- MingW on Windows works with static builds, but not yet with shared builds; so don't use HAVE_SHARED with MingW on Windows.
+- HAVE_PLUGINS builds run, but the result has not been tested and might not work.

 ### Long term plan